Problems with your older or historic building?

 Treatments are recommended to repair existing damage as well as address the fundamental causes of the problems.
 Treatments include specific methods, procedures and materials.
 Historical investigations include documentary research as well as an examination of the building itself to determine how the building was first constructed and has changed over the years.

 On smaller projects or when my involvement is limited it may not make economic sense for me to travel to your site.
 I may still be able to help by reviewing your situation and fielding questions from you, your tradespeople, contractor or architect.
-For long-distance consulting there is a minimum cost of $800. which gives you access to eight hours of my time.
+For long-distance consulting there is a minimum cost of $700, payable in advance, which gives you access to eight hours of my time.
 See the details here along with a sample long-distance consulting log.

 Fees and Costs